 Parking is available on Corks Lane adjacent to the play area.

 The Riverside Walk passes through an area of Alder woodland and fen alongside the River Brett.

 A surfaced path runs through the mature Alder woodland from Corks Lane in the north, to a small picnic site close to Duke Street in the south.

 Alder grows well in this wet area and many of the trees are multi-stemmed, providing evidence of previous coppicing.

 Alder was often used to make charcoal in the past and coppicing (cutting the tree at ground level and allowing it to regrow) produced a regular supply of wood.

 In the Summer months the tall trees are alive with bird song with many warblers, tits and finches present.
 Squirrels can be seen scampering away and the occasional Muntjac deer can be spotted on quiet mornings.

-The Manor of Toppesfield dates back to before 1086 when it was listed in the Domesday Book as being held by a “Free-woman” – something quite unusual at that time.
+The Manor of Toppesfield dates back to pre-1086; it was listed in the Domesday Book as being held by a “Free-woman” – something quite unusual for the time.